byhowe/oxicrypt/README.md

 `oxicrypt-core` is the main crate that implements the cryptographic functions that other crates use to build a usable API.
 For example, `oxicrypt-core` implements the compression functions for the SHA algorithms that work on a single block, while the `oxicrypt` crate implements the user-level API that deals with things like updating the inner state and padding. `oxicrypt` is the main library that regular Rust users should use.
 It exposes an API that is (I hope) safe. `oxicrypt-sys` is similar to `oxicrypt`, but it exposes an API that C/C++ users should use.
 It is not as safe as the Rust API.
 In most cases users should check that the arguments they apply to functions are valid.
 There is also a Python API in the works, but it is not yet available.

-It should be noted, however, that this library is still in works and the API will not be finilized until much later.
+It should be noted, however, that this library is still in works and the API will not be finalized until much later.